BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Houses

 Houses on Haven are built with thick wood or stone walls as well as insulating materials to protect against the cold.
 To protect against monsters, houses are constructed with basements to serve as shelters during monster attacks.
-These basements will double as a pantries as well.
+These basements will often double as a pantries as well.
 Some Villages will have their basements linked up, to provide escape routes and for access to utilities like plumbing if the house is in a city.

 Large stockpiles of wood are necessary to survive winter, and owning a stockpile of firewood is seen as valuable as having ready access to preserved food.
+These stockpiles are stored either close to the doors or also in the basement.

 Settlements: